depeperwinkel

 Red voatsiperifery pepper

-The Piper borbonense, a woody climbing plant, grows on the islands off the coast of Africa.
-In Madagascar they call this pepper Voatsiperifery, or pepper from the pepper vine.
-The small, stalked berries are fruity and quite tart.
+On the islands off the coast of Africa grows the Piper borbonense, a woody climber.
+In Madagascar they call this pepper Voatsiperifery, or pepper of the peppervine.
+The small, stalked berries are fruity and quite sharp.

 The pepper is also called 'poivre lingue', the vine pepper.
-It is common to use the botanical name Piper bornonense, sometimes called Cubeba borbonensis, because of its relationship to the cubeb pepper, also a tail pepper.
+It is common to use the botanical name Piper bornonense to use, sometimes called Cubeba borbonensis, because of the relationship of the cubeb pepper, also a tailed pepper.

-In reality it concerns three types of pepper, of which the Piper borbonense is one, the Piper borbonense, the Piper pyrifolium and the Piper pachyphyllum.
-These peppers occur naturally in tropical forests of Madagascar, Réunion, Mauritius and the Seychelles, islands off the east coast of Africa, and not or hardly on the continent itself.
+In reality, it concerns three types of pepper, one of which is the Piper borbonense, the Piper borbonense, the Piper pyrifolium and the Piper pachyphyllum.
+These peppers are native to the tropical forests of Madagascar, Réunion, Mauritius and the Seychelles, islands off the east coast of Africa, and rarely or never on the continent itself.

-Picking the fruits is not an easy task, the pepper grows in places that are difficult to access, the vines grow up trees and rock walls.
-The fruits are located at the end of the vines on the young shoots, high in the vines.
-The fruits are 5 mm in size and round, after drying they are slightly smaller (3 mm).
-You immediately recognize them by their relatively long - edible - stem.
-The pungency of this pepper, just like black peppers and long peppers, is determined by pepper oil (piperine).
+Picking the fruits is no easy task, the pepper grows on hard to reach places, the tendrils grow against trees and rock faces.
+The fruits are located at the end of the tendrils on the young shoots, high in the tendrils.
+The fruits are 5 mm large and round, after drying a fraction smaller (3 mm).
+You recognize them immediately by their relatively long - edible - stalk.
+The pungency of this pepper is determined, just like with black peppers and long peppers, by pepper oil (piperine).

-In Madagascar the pepper grows in the higher parts of Central Madagascar.
-One and a half to two tons of voatsiperifery are picked annually in Madagascar, which is very little for a type of pepper.
+In Madagascar the pepper grows in the higher parts of central Madagascar.
+In Madagascar, one and a half to two tons of voatsiperifery are picked annually, very little for a pepper species.
 Because the fruit is only picked in the wild, there is no organic labeling of the voatsiperifery.

 Voatsiperifery is included in the 'Ark of Taste' (Slowfood foundation).